librenms/librenms/doc/Extensions/Smokeping.md

 +#sendmail = /usr/sbin/sendmail
 ```

-## Smokeping and RRDCached
+## SmokePing and RRDCached

-If you are using the standard smokeping data dir
+If you are using the standard SmokePing data dir
 (`/etc/smokeping/data`) then you may need to alter the rrdcached
 config slightly.

 In the standard configuration the -B argument may have been used to
 restrict rrdcached to read only from a single base dir.

-If this is true, when you try an open one of the smokeping graphs from
+If this is true, when you try an open one of the SmokePing graphs from
 within LibreNMS you will see something like this error at the end of
 the rrdcached command: